Project-Reload/Reload-Backend/README.md

 ## TO-DO
 - [ ] Create an automatic shop
+- [ ] Create a Website system where you can create an account
 - [ ] Create a support with save the world

 ## Discord Bot Commands